kdberends/dotter/README.rst

 information).

 Additionally, some notebooks make use of interactive widgets.
 To be able to correctly run the notebooks, you need to have ipywidgets installed and enabled; see `here <https://ipywidgets.readthedocs.io/en/stable/user_install.html>`__

+To compile the sphinx documentation you need `pandoc <http://pandoc.org/>`_ installed as well.

 License
 =======